Janine Weber addressing 150 students and staff members of different faiths, backgrounds and beliefs at an event organised by Hertfordshire J-Soc

 UJS is proud to engage a host of students, from a multitude of faith and non-faith backgrounds to partake in the commemoration of the Holocaust.
 The living memory of the Holocaust is paramount to the role UJS plays in the student community.

-In 2017, Jewish societies hosted 38 Holocaust Memorial Day events over 27 campuses around the UK, engaging 1200 students all together.
+In 2018, Jewish societies hosted 40 Holocaust Memorial Day events over 29 campuses around the UK, engaging hundreds of students.
 Highlights of events that have been run in the last year have included:

 Our Holocaust Memorial Day resource pack can be downloaded here.